federicobassetto/simpler-xmas/master-plan.md

   name: 'SimplerXmasPlanAgent',
   model: 'gpt-5.1',
   instructions: `
-You create a two‑week advent‑style plan that helps someone live a calmer, more mindful holiday season.
+You create a 25‑day advent plan (December 1–25) that helps someone live a calmer, more mindful holiday season.

 INPUT YOU RECEIVE
 - A short description of the user's initial wish for this season.